Ren33000/Ren33000/README.md

 - 👯 I’m looking to collaborate on **Tourism or Japan / Asia-related projects**

 - 👘  When not coding **I travel, [dance](https://www.youtube.com/watch?v=-5wXH-ytbno) or wear kimono**
-- 🙋 Ask me about **Ruby, Rails, traveling in Japan or diy cosmetics**!
+- 🙋 Ask me about **Ruby, web-design, traveling in Japan or diy cosmetics**!

 - ⚡ Fun fact **I have lived in 5 countries so far 🇫🇷 🇨🇦 🇨🇳 🇹🇼 🇯🇵** and visited much more